Office 365 For Dummies Cheat Sheet

 Working with the Office 365 Suite of Products

-The Office 365 product is actually an umbrella term that encompasses four different technologies that have been woven together to provide a seamless solution in the cloud.
-Use this reference to quickly get a handle on Office 365 and its components as well as their purpose and problems they are designed to solve.
+The Office 365 service offering from Microsoft encompasses several productivity technologies that have been woven together to provide a seamless solution in the cloud for a modern workplace.
+Use this reference to quickly get a handle on the four key technologies in Office 365, their purpose, and problems they are designed to solve.

 Understanding Key Components of SharePoint Online